jicoing/git-komlalebu/README.md

 # CI/CD Frontend
 I am setting up my #Cloudresume CI/CD frontend with the help of the below `action`.
 This action automates the upload of front end files to my S3 bucket.
-Please visit my https://www.komlalebu.com for more information.
+Please visit www.komlalebu.com for more information.

 # Action
 Uploads the website source code to my S3 bucket and also invalidates the Cloudfront cache after upload.